Phone: (435) 628-4411

 If you were ordered to have an Ignition Interlock Device installed, your driving privileges will be revoked until the device is installed.
 If the IID is removed before the interlock restriction period ends, your driver’s license could be re-suspended until the IID is installed.

-If you were charged with an alcohol-related crime, the criminal defense lawyers at Douglas D. Terry & Associates can use installation of an IID as part of our negotiation strategy.
+If you were charged with an alcohol-related crime, the criminal defense lawyers at Terry Law can use installation of an IID as part of our negotiation strategy.
 In exchange for your agreement to install an IID, we may be able to secure concessions such as:

 If you were required to have an IID installed, you will be labeled an “Interlock Restricted Driver” and your status will be available to law enforcement personnel.
 If you are arrested and alleged to be in violation of the IID requirement, you could face additional criminal charges.